Benefits of Topical Minerals

 Iodine is a strong disinfectant.
 It cleans your skin, kills germs, and even kills fungal infections.

-Sulfur is used to treat many kinds of skin disorders, such as Seborrheic Dermatitis and Scabies, as well as clearing up Acne.
+Sulfur helps treat many kinds of skin disorders, such as Seborrheic Dermatitis and Scabies, as well as clearing up Acne.